-People watching is a wonderful way to kill time – I love peaking into tiny snippets of other people’s lives, watching how they interact, how they have fun.
-People watching at the beach is always entertaining, but put a load of civilised city folk in a field and watch them fight to survive for a weekend, and you’ll be amused for the rest of the day – the ultimate reality TV show.
-I like to do it with other people and take casual bets on how things will pan out.
-But make sure you master the art of discretion before you go losing friends before you’ve even made any.
+People watching is a wonderful way to kill time.
+I love peaking into tiny snippets of other people’s lives: watching how they interact, how they have fun.
+People watching at the beach is always entertaining, but put a load of civilised city folk in a field and watch them fight to survive for a weekend, and you’ll be amused for the rest of the day — the ultimate reality TV show.
+I like people watch with other people and take casual bets on how things will pan out.
+But make sure you master the art of discretion.
+You don’t want to go losing friends before you’ve even made any.

 4Have an adventure